0xqq/stFlink/README.md

   * **hr.fer.stflink.queries.sql** - implementation using the Apache Flink SQL (under development)

 ## Running the examples

-Following instructions have been tested and are proven to work well on Ubuntu 16.04 Xenial 64bit linux distribution.

 ### 1. Update stFlink library's pom.xml file